Hume Center Policies and Procedures for Students

 - A single 50-minute appointment

-- Appointments totaling 100 minutes per week; a maximum of 50 minutes per week with the same tutor unless you have been granted an exception to this policy
+- Appointments totaling 100 minutes per week (two 50 minute appointments in a seven-day span); a maximum of 50 minutes per week (in a seven-day span) with the same tutor unless you have been granted an exception to this policy

 - Appointments up to seven days in advance and no later than midnight (Pacific Time) the day before